Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Ah!
 The infamous Byron Group."
 Gyotin chittered cryptically and gestured to the table.
 "Tea?"

-"I’m more of a coffee man, but...sure.
+"I’m more of a coffee man, but... sure.
 Why not?"

 Gyotin chittered again and returned to his tea set.
 "I tried coffee.
 I think only a deathworlder could love it."

 Kevin sat down opposite him "Way I hear it, y’all might *be* deathworlders.
 Legally."

 "Time will tell.
-The Dominion’s rating system is...esoteric."
+The Dominion’s rating system is... esoteric."

 "Ain’t worth spit, you mean."